Caramel Swirl Almond Gelato for the win…rich frozen custard (lighter in fat than regular ice cream) with a salted caramel sauce ribbon. Yum!

 - 1/2 tsp almond extract

-- Salted Caramel Sauce, see separate recipe
+- Salted Caramel Sauce, see Recipe Notes

 - Heat the milk and cream in a medium saucepan set over medium heat until simmering, stirring occasionally.
 Meanwhile, whisk the egg yolks and sugar in a medium-sized bowl until the yolks lighten in color slightly.